-North Carolina needs a good strong barbecue society to promote our agriculture – nationally and internationally.
+North Carolina now has a good strong barbecue society to promote our agriculture – nationally and internationally.
 We are the second largest pork producing entity on the planet.
 Sampson and Duplin counties are the two largest pork producing counties in the world.
 North Carolina is synonymous with great basketball and great barbecue.
 Millions of words are written about our basketball, but few writers truly understand our uniqueness in the world of barbecue.

-We hope to have minorities again involved in North Carolina barbecue.
+We have assisted in having minorities again involved in North Carolina barbecue.
 Fifty to sixty years ago, all of the barbecue places or joints were mom and pop operations with the kids assisting after school.
 About half or more of these mom and pop operations were owned and operated by minorities.
 Minorities have played a significant role in the development of North Carolina’s agriculture products – in particular barbecue.
 When I did the field research for my book The Best Tar Heel Barbecue Manteo to Murphy, I went to all 100 counties in an effort to find the best barbecue in all the counties in the state.
 I critiqued 228 barbecue places in my efforts and found only six minority owned and operated barbecue places in my journey.
 There may have been others but I did not hear of them or find them.
 Almost all of the pit masters that I met were minorities but the businesses were not owned by minorities and only a few of the businesses were owned and operated by women.

-It is the goal of NCBS to promote events like the Tar Heel Barbecue Classic.
+It is one of the goals of NCBS to promote events like the Tar Heel Barbecue Classic.
 The Classic would start as a two day event for the public and hopefully become a three, four or five day event much akin to Memphis in May and be held in conjunction with hot air balloon festivals, World War II war bird fly-ins, music festivals, rodeos, horse shows, sports events, etc. In addition to promoting existing barbecue festivals, NCBS would also promote the best beach party on the east coast on an annual basis.
 This event would take place in early fall.
 It would be called the Lost Barbecue Party and produced at or near Manteo on the outer banks.

 North Carolina needs the North Carolina Barbecue Society and NCBS needs the help of men and women with vision, high energy levels, a penchant for thinking outside the box and a passion to promote this great state.
 We need the help of state agencies who are in a position to assist with this project as well as various chambers of commerce across this state and those service organizations that could provide “worker bees” necessary to bring NCBS and all it would represent to the people of North Carolina and our visitors from out-of-state.